Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for simplicial operads

-Let $\mathcal{O}$ be a $C$-coloured operad in simplicial sets.
-Its category of algebras $\Alg({\mathcal{O}})$ admits a transferred model structure via the free-forgetful adjunction, which is called the \emph{projective model structure}; see \cite[Theorem 2.1]{BM07}.
-The weak equivalences and the fibrations are the morphisms $X\to Y$ such that $X([-]; c)\to Y([-];c)$ is a weak equivalence or a fibration of simplicial sets for every $c\in C$, respectively.
+The category $\Alg({\mathcal{O}})$ admits a transferred model structure via the free-forgetful adjunction, which is called the \emph{projective model structure}; see \cite[Theorem~2.1]{BM07}.
+The weak equivalences and the fibrations are defined colourwise, that is, they are the morphisms $X\to Y$ such that $X(c)\to Y(c)$ is a weak equivalence or a fibration of simplicial sets for every $c\in C$, respectively.
 Moreover, for a morphism of operads $f\colon \mathcal{O}\to\mathcal{P}$ the induced adjunction

 is a Quillen pair with respect to the corresponding projective model structures.